March 10, 2025

 This method of inserting data into the Data Layer could be used if you want to add any data right when the page loads, for example, user ID.
 As a result, you could utilize the user ID variable in the All Pages trigger.

 In this case, your developers should add a Data Layer snippet above (this is important!)
 GTM tracking container with the actual user ID.
-Once this information is added to Data Layer, you can start working with it in Google Tag Manager.
+Once this information is added to the Data Layer, you can start working with it in Google Tag Manager.
 Here’s a code example:

 <script> dataLayer = [{ 'userID': '123456' }]; </script> <!-- Google Tag Manager --> // this is where your Google Tag Manager container snippet should be placed <!-- End Google Tag Manager -->